Shy Girl, Mob Rules, and the AI Detection Problem

 The distinction between assistive and generative AI is one I wish more readers, writers, and commentators would take the time to understand.
 I also wish writing organisations and publishers would come out to state explicitly where they stand on assistive AI tools (please🙏🏻).
 There seems to be a quiet acceptance of them, but the vagueness around it is awkward.

 I wonder if they're scared, though, and that is relatable.
 Scared that defining the line too clearly will invite the same mob energy currently aimed at Ballard.
-But then, leaving the ruling on it so vague is creating confusion, and confusion can fuel accusations based on “vibes” rather than evidence.
-In the meantime, I think (not all, but) a majority of writers use the spell and grammar checking abilities of assistive AI products.
+But then, leaving the ruling on it so vague is creating confusion, and confusion can give fuel to accusations based on “vibes” rather than evidence.
+In the meantime, I suspect (not all, but) a majority of writers are using the spell and grammar checking abilities of assistive AI products.

 The inconvenient truth about AI detection